 Add the squash to a baking sheet lined with parchment paper, spray with olive oil, and season with salt and pepper (and any other seasonings you wish).
 Bake in an oven at 375° for 35 minutes until the squash is fork tender.

 Roasted squash is so versatile; you can add it to casseroles, each alone as a side, add to tacos, or a salad.
 It’s truly my favorite vegetable and I have SO many ideas to share with you on ways to use it!
-This recipe guide for How to Roast Butternut Squash is easy and the best way to get the full, delicious flavor of butternut squash into every bite.
+This recipe guide is easy and the best way to get the full, delicious flavor of butternut squash into every bite.